semgrep/semgrep-docs/docs/semgrep-appsec-platform/email.md

 import Notifications from "/src/components/concept/_notification-deduplication.mdx"

-# Receiving email notifications
+# Receive email notifications

-Receive Semgrep findings through email.
+You can choose to receive notifications from Semgrep regarding new findings through email.

 Perform these steps in Semgrep AppSec Platform to create an email integration and receive notifications: